Get help with using our data

 - trade period

-- trade flow (import. export, arrivals or dispatches)
+- trade flow (import or export)

 - the full details of the commodity